 Current Status of Trails

-How is trail development and related projects funded?
+How are trail development and related projects funded?

-The Coastal Trails Network will be built using a combination of federal, state, local and private funds, including foundation grants and donations from corporations and individuals.
+The Coastal Trails Network is being built using a combination of federal, state, local and private funds, including foundation grants and donations from corporations and individuals.